kalliannhale/Toward-Tree-Equity/README.md

   *** copy & paste the absolute path of the files of the same name into the associated pathway variable as appropriate.

   *** proper categorization of each address relies heavily on reading the provided data set files!
 However the package is being run, they MUST be accessible.

-  LIMITATIONS:
-  * Only one tree may be entered at a time.